Katterrina/fimuni_statnice/spolecny_zaklad/4_databaze.md

             - need to handle variable length of records
     - ordered (sequential) file
         - unfeasible without indirect addressing nor record positions (offsets)
-        - find free space in a “neighboring” block -> reorganize
+        - find free space in a “neighboring” block $\to$ reorganize
             - move last record in the block to the next block, put a marker in the original place to point to the new location
         - use overflow block - pointer to an overflow block is in the block header
 - deletion